AryanK1511/SenecaDevHandbook/CODE_OF_CONDUCT.md

-# Code of Conduct - Qupine Docs
+# Code of Conduct - Seneca Dev Guide

 ## Our Pledge